MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/general-setup.md

 -   To run the Cloud App Security portal, use Internet Explorer 11, Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest) or Apple Safari (latest).

--   ExpressRoute

-     Cloud App Security is deployed in Azure and fully integrated with [ExpressRoute](https://azure.microsoft.com/documentation/articles/expressroute-introduction/).
-All interactions with the Cloud App Security apps and traffic sent to Cloud App Security, including upload of discovery logs, is routed via ExpressRoute **public peering** for improved latency, performance and security.
-There are no configuration steps required from the customer side.
-    For more information about  Public Peering, see [ExpressRoute circuits and routing domains](https://azure.microsoft.com/documentation/articles/expressroute-circuit-peerings/).

 ## Set up the portal

 1. To access the Cloud App Security portal, go to [https://portal.cloudappsecurity.com](https://portal.cloudappsecurity.com).